Woodlands (WA)

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Woodlands had a median income among taxpayers of $60,772 and an average level of $82,754.
-These figures are among the highest in Australia compared to Greater Perth's median of $60,748 and average of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Woodlands would be approximately $66,618 (median) and $90,715 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Woodlands cluster around the 68th percentile nationally.
-The earnings profile indicates that the $4000+ bracket dominates with 26.5% of residents (1,352 people), differing from the metropolitan region where the $1,500 - 2,999 category predominates at 32.0%.
-A substantial proportion of high earners (37.6%) in Woodlands indicates strong economic capacity.
-After housing costs, residents retain 86.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Woodlands' median taxpayer income was $60,772 and average income was $82,754.
+These figures are among the highest in Australia, compared to Greater Perth's median of $60,748 and average of $80,248.
+Based on a 9.62% Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $66,618 (median) and $90,715 (average).
+Census 2021 data indicates Woodlands' household, family, and personal incomes cluster around the 68th percentile nationally.
+The $4000+ income bracket dominates with 26.5% of residents (1,354 people), unlike Perth's metropolitan region where the $1,500 - 2,999 bracket is predominant at 32.0%.
+Woodlands' affluence is evident with 37.6% earning over $3,000 per week, supporting premium retail and services.
+After housing costs, residents retain 86.8% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income